teticio/terraform-ec2/README.md

 terraform apply -auto-approve
 ```

 and take a note of the public IP address and ID of the instance.
-(You can recover these at any time with `terraform output`.).
+(You can recover these at any time with `terraform output`.)
 Alternatively, you can run `./create.sh <instance_type>`.

 You can then SSH into the instance with: